The difference between Trump's annual physical exam and yours

 The President Gets More Treatment Because of The High Stakes

 Now, you may be asking about things like an EKG, an MRI and other more advanced tests that Americans typically only get when their doctor feels there’s a need for such investigations.
-Did Trump get these sorts of tests?
-Again, we can’t know for sure at this point, but it’s likely he did get at least an EKG, not so much because there is cause for concern around his cardiovascular health based on his diet, exercise habits and BMI, but because he’s the president.
+Did Trump get all of these tests?
+Based on Jackson's comments, it's likely he did get at least an EKG, not only because there is cause for concern around his cardiovascular health based on his diet, exercise habits and BMI, but because he’s the president.
 It’s “a better safe than sorry” situation.

 Dr. Forest agrees with Dr. Okoye that Trump was likely given every test a man of his age, ethnicity, lifestyle and family history would receive.
 But extra workups are to be expected because “the stakes are so high if something is missed,” says Forest.